 Flash was once the most popular option for encoding online videos, but now, the Adobe-developed lossy codec is mostly used for animations and games.

 Windows Media Video (.wmv)

-As viewing experiences and platforms evolve, the way in which moving pictures are delivered will continue to evolve and change.
-New containers and codecs will continue to be produced that will allow for larger amounts of data to be delivered more quickly and with additional data streams.
-There will never be a final format but keeping in mind your audience and the type of video you’re delivering, there will always be some options that are superior to others.
+As viewing experiences and platforms evolve, video delivery will continue to evolve and change.
+You will see new codecs and containers that will deliver larger amounts of data more quickly and with additional data streams.
+There will never be a final format.
+Just keep your audience in mind and the type of video you want to deliver.
+There will always be some options that are superior to others.
 Good organizational skills and regular migrating to new formats will make sure that your video survives as technology changes.